Community solar: Federal Policies and Programs

 The U.S. government has implemented programs to promote community solar access for disadvantaged communities.
 The Environmental Protection Agency's $7 billion Solar for All initiative aims to enable over 900,000 households in low-income and disadvantaged communities to benefit from distributed solar energy.

 The solar Investment Tax Credit (ITC), implemented in 2006, is a one-time tax credit for commercial solar developers, including those who develop community solar projects.
 While the solar ITC rate was scheduled to gradually decrease over time, Congress passed a two-year extension of the 26% rate in 2020 alongside a COVID relief package, and the Inflation Reduction Act of 2022 restored its original 30% rate.

 The Solar Energy Technologies Office (SETO) in the U.S. Department of Energy has sponsored various community solar related projects and research efforts.
 One such program is the National Community Solar Partnership, a partnership of various community solar stakeholders with the aim of increasing accessibility and affordability of community solar programs in the U.S.

 At least 14 states have included low-income provisions in their community solar programs, employing various approaches such as carve-outs, incentives, and dedicated funding to ensure equitable access.

 In July 2025, the One Big Beautiful Bill (OBBB) was signed into law, altering clean energy tax credits established under the Inflation Reduction Act.
 The bill accelerates the phaseout of solar tax incentives including timelines for commercial solar projects and imposes strict material sourcing guidelines.
 For community solar developers and financiers, the investment tax credit (ITC) will no longer apply to projects that have not started construction by the end of 2027 – posing challenges for future development.

+During Donald Trump’s second presidency, several Biden-era climate and clean energy policies affecting solar development were reviewed or curtailed.
+In January 2025, Trump ordered federal agencies to pause disbursements under the Inflation Reduction Act and the Infrastructure Investment and Jobs Act while programmes were reviewed for consistency with the administration’s energy policy.
+In August 2025, the administration announced that it would no longer implement the $7 billion Solar for All programme, which had been designed to expand rooftop and community solar access for low-income and disadvantaged communities in the United States.